Apostolic Vicariate of Natal: History

 After several wars between Dutch, British and native (relatively recent Bantu and ancient Khoisan) peoples, Natal was declared a British colony in 1843.
 Nine years later, Allard and his five companions landed on the African shores.
 'Til that time, no priest had been residing in Natal.
 The country had been occasionally visited by a priest from Cape Colony.
-The first missionary who ministered to the Catholics of Natal was Fr Murphy, sent by Devereaux.
+The first missionary who ministered to the Catholics of Natal was Thomas Murphy, sent by Devereaux.
 Its area was about 35,371 square miles (90,550 km²), bounded on the north by Transvaal Colony and Portuguese East Africa (now Mozambique); on the east by the Indian Ocean; on the south by Cape Colony (Pondoland); and on the west by Cape Colony (Griqualand East), Basutoland and Orange River Colony from which it is separated by the Drakensberg Mountains.
 At the advent of the first missionaries, the white element of the population was almost insignificant.
 Agriculture was practically unknown; industry, later a source of wealth, was altogether ignored.

 The Catholic population was then composed of about two hundred in Durban and three hundred in Pietermaritzburg; it comprised only white immigrants, from England and especially from Ireland.
 The native population, scattered all over Natal, Zululand and the Transkei, which districts formed also a portion of the Vicariate of Natal, was considered altogether uncivilised.
 The agents of the London Missionary Society had organised some missionary work for the civilisation of natives, but they came out rather as officials of the Government, and therefore were not altogether ready to go through the hardships of missionary life.
 Besides the Europeans and natives, there was the scattered Dutch - Protestant 'Boer'- population.

-Natives and Dutch were unwilling to convert to the Catholic faith.
-Among the former, superstitions, a morality which allowed polygamy, and among the latter, prejudices and hatred against the Church of Rome, for many years apparently rendered the efforts of the missionaries fruitless.
-However disheartened the pioneers remained at their post.
-For seven years they had not the consolation of registering one soul for the Catholic Church, yet the intrepid and courageous Allard wanted to push further his expeditions against paganism.
-He founded a new mission exclusively for the natives, to whom the missionaries wished to devote themselves altogether, and called that new mission St. Michael.
+The missionaries found poor success in converting either the natives or the Dutch.
+The native belief system and polygamous customs conflicted with Catholicism, and the Dutch had an existing dislike for the religion, such that for seven years the missionaries failed to make any converts.
+Eventually Allard founded a new mission exclusively for the natives, to whom the missionaries wished to devote themselves altogether, and called that new mission St. Michael.
 Here they were destined to battle against many obstacles, privation of the necessaries of life, difficulty of communication and poverty, which drove the missionaries to the verge of starvation.

 The advent of new missionaries enabled Allard to found missions as far as Basutoland.
 Religious increase was slow, owing to the small number of missionaries and the degradation of the population.
 Communication was extremely slow and difficult, generally either by wagons drawn by oxen or on horseback; during the rainy season travel was very dangerous, owing to the swollen rivers.
 Amid such hardships and privations Allard felt that his life was drawing to a close.
 He retired to Rome, where he died soon after.